KyriakosMilad/valdn/README.md

 add ```"minLen:3" and "maxLen:21"``` to rules to be like this ```valdn.Rules{"name": {"required", "kind:string", "minLen:3", "maxLen:21"}}```

-now if you try to pass value lower than 3 letters or greather than 21 letters it will fail and output
+now if you try to pass value lower than 3 letters or greater than 21 letters it will fail and output

 ```json
 {